 - Do not use tazarotene cream on skin with eczema or for any condition other than that for which it was prescribed.

 - If you have a sunburn, do not use tazarotene cream on the sunburned skin until it has fully healed.

 - Weather extremes, such as windy or cold weather, may irritate your skin more while you are using tazarotene cream.

-- If you are using a cream or lotion to soften or moisten your skin, do not apply tazarotene cream until the first cream or lotion has been absorbed into your skin (at least 1 hour).
+- If you are using a cream or lotion to soften or moisten your skin, apply them at least 1 hour before applying tazarotene cream.

 - Tazarotene cream may cause harm if it is swallowed.
 If you may have taken it by mouth, contact your poison control center or emergency room right away.

 - Do not cover the treated area with dressings or bandages.

 - Tazarotene cream may cause you to become sunburned more easily.
 Avoid the sun, sunlamps, or tanning booths until you know how you react to tazarotene cream.
 Use a sunscreen or wear protective clothing if you must be outside for more than a short time.